 - Recall and relate sociological theories and approaches that have developed over time

-- Identify and explain major contemporary and historical sociological theories and their relations to individual lifestyle and social history
+- Identify and explain major contemporary and historical sociological theories and use formal theory in the analysis of current social issues

 - Interpret the significance of sociological issues in their daily lives